EarlyClues/UniversalFreeRealmsStandardProtocols/docs/NatureOfOwnership.md

 **Cat "has" me.**

-That is, "entity" and "self" are co-owners of their mutual relationship of "ownership."
+That is, "entity" and "self" are co-owners of their mutual relationship of "ownership," as are "me" and "cat."
 Any modifications or re-assignments of that relationship would require the **voluntary contractual assent** of both parties.